seaflow-uw/seaflowpy/README.md

 This project follows the [Git feature branch workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow).
 Active development happens on the `develop` branch and on feature branches which are eventually merged into `develop`.
-Commits on the `master` branch represent stable release snapshots with version tags and build products, merged from `develop` with `--no-ff` to create a single commit in `master` while keeping the complete commit history in develop.

 ### Build

-To build source tarball, wheel, PyInstaller files, and Docker image, run `./build.sh`.
+To build source tarball, wheel, and Docker image, run `./build.sh`.
 This will

-* create `dist` with source tarball and wheel file
+* create `seaflowpy-dist` with source tarball and wheel file (created during Docker build)

-* executable files in `./pyinstaller/macos/dist/seaflowpy` and `./pyinstaller/linux64/dist/seaflowpy`

 * Docker image named `seaflowpy:<version>`

-To remove all build files, run `git clean -fd`.
+To remove all build files, run `rm -rf ./seaflowpy-dist`.

-PyInstaller files and Docker image create depend on the wheel file located in `dist`.

 ### Updating requirements files